ora Documentation

 # Estimate before running

-ora -q "prompt" --dry-run
+ora -q "full research project" --dry-run

 # Set a budget cap

-ora -q "prompt" --budget 0.50
+ora -q "competitor analysis" --budget 0.50

 Local models (Ollama) are free.
 For cloud models, check your provider's pricing page for current rates. ora will never spend more than your --budget.